Distance: 22 miles | Type: Out-and-Back | Time: 6 – 11 hours One-Way | Level: Hard

 Kalalau Beach is even more beautiful than one would imagine.
 As far as you can see there are long stretches of white sand and clear blue water, surrounded by towering green cliffs and a picturesque waterfall.

 Kalalau Beach Camping

-We were surprised how busy the beach seemed.
+We were surprised by how busy the beach seemed.
 I think a part of us hoped we’d feel marooned on a deserted island during our trip, but that’s not the reality.
-Kalalau Beach is a sought after backpacking destination, as it should be, with the number of permits constantly capped out.
+Kalalau Beach is a sought-after backpacking destination, as it should be, with the number of permits constantly capped out.

 What Gear to Pack

-It is crucial that you take some time planning your gear for the trip.
+It is crucial that you take some time to plan your gear for the trip.
 You don’t want to be five hours into the trail and realize you forgot something imperative.

 Below is a list of items I recommend taking with you while backpacking the Kalalau Trail.
-Keep in mind, this list is based off of a 4-day, 3-night backpacking itinerary.
+Keep in mind, this list is based on a 4-day, 3-night backpacking itinerary.